Wytamma/monitauR/README.md

 ## monitauR-api

-Details for the plumber api can be found [here](https://github.com/Wytamma/monitauR/tree/master/monitauR-api).
-However, anyone could make there own API and replace the `API_URL` pram with their own.
+Details for the default plumber api can be found [here](https://github.com/Wytamma/monitauR-api).
+However, the default api is shared and anyone can add to or edit the data on there, and the data might be wiped at any point.
+If you want your own private server you could deploy your own API and replace the `API_URL` pram in `monitauR::monitor`.

 ## docker dev env